QuantEcon/lecture-python-programming.myst/lectures/pandas.md

 `df.apply()` here returns a series of boolean values rows that satisfies the condition specified in the if-else statement.

-In addition, it also defined a subset of variables of interest.
+In addition, it also defines a subset of variables of interest.

 ```{code-cell} python3
 complexCondition
 ```

-When we apply this condtion to the dataframe, the result will be
+When we apply this condition to the dataframe, the result will be

 ```{code-cell} python3
 df.loc[complexCondition]